If you are interested in volunteer opportunities at our Food Center or some of our partner agencies,

 - Run a food drive at your business, organization, department, school, or with your civic group.

 - Organize a meal packing event.
-The meals will be delivered to the Gemma E. Moran United Way/Labor Food Bank for distribution either to our member emergency food programs or through the Mobile Food Pantry. *
+The meals will be delivered to the Gemma E. Moran United Way/Labor Food Center for distribution either to our member emergency food programs or through the Mobile Food Pantry. *

 - Assemble Snack Packs for local Schools.
 The Snack Packs will be for the use of teachers and/ or school nurse when a student is in need of food. *